Boston College station: Move to the north

 Around 1916, the BERy constructed a pair of loops on the north side of Commonwealth Avenue just west of Lake Street; this allowed use of two-car motor-trailer trains on the line.
 On November 20, 1918, an out-of-service BERy streetcar rolled down a hill and destroyed the station, killing a waiting passenger.

 Remaining M&B service on Commonwealth Avenue was replaced by buses in 1930, and the BERy no longer needed the old median station.
 The BERy built a storage yard on the site of the loops; a platform and waiting room in the yard opened on September 12, 1930.
 The M&B used a bus stop adjacent to the new inbound platform.
 The station was renamed to Boston College on May 21, 1947, by vote of the Boston Elevated Railway trustees after Boston College bought adjacent land for their Newton campus.
 Boston College station has not had MBTA bus connections since the 535 Lake Street–Auburndale route (the direct descendant of the Commonwealth Avenue Street Railway) was discontinued in 1976.
 (Boston College operates a system of private shuttle buses, but they stop on the campus rather than at the station.)

 On May 23, 1979, the MBTA opened a new carhouse at the Lake Street yard.
 The carhouse provides light maintenance services to reduce the load on Reservoir and Riverside.
 In early 1980, the platforms were replaced; additional platforms were also constructed along the median east of Lake Street.
 Not a separate station, they were used when congestion in the yard (common with the introduction of the new Boeing LRVs) prevented trains from entering or exiting.
 The eastbound of these platforms, and a bus shelter on the westbound side, were removed during a 1980-81 renovation of the line.
-The westbound platform is still occasionally used then track work is being performed in the yard.
+The westbound platform is still occasionally used when track work is being performed in the yard.